 Dice an onion.

-Cook onion in the bacon fat until soft and translucent.
-Scrape up browned bits in the pan as the onion cooks.
+Cook the onion in the bacon fat until soft and translucent.
+Scrape up browned bits in the bottom of the pan as the onion cooks.
 You want all the flavor from the yummy browned bits.
 Once onions are soft remove them from the heat.
 Set aside.

 Traditional Rouladen calls for pickles.
 While the onions are cooking, cut pickles into long thin spears.
 My dad never added pickles to the Rouladen.
 I decided to give it a try this time since this is how they are traditionally made.